 CVE-2026-6028: OS Command Injection in Totolink A7100RU

 CVE-2026-6028 is a critical OS command injection vulnerability in the Totolink A7100RU router firmware version 7.
 4cu.
 2313_b20191024.
 The flaw exists in the setPptpServerCfg function within the /cgi-bin/cstecgi. cgi CGI handler, where manipulation of the 'enable' argument allows remote attackers to execute arbitrary OS commands.
-The vulnerability can be exploited remotely without authentication.
-Although the exploit has been publicly disclosed, there is no official patch or remediation guidance available at this time.
+The vulnerability is remotely exploitable without authentication and has a high CVSS 4.
+0 score of 9.
+3. Although the exploit has been publicly disclosed, there are no known exploits in the wild at this time.
+No official patch or remediation guidance has been provided yet by the vendor.

 AI Analysis